 Why Become a Nurse?

 Why become a nurse?
-Because even though nursing is the single largest profession in the U.S. health care workforce, there still aren’t enough of them.
-Current events and the COVID-19 pandemic have altered the health care landscape in the United States, and that reality isn’t going to change any time soon.
+Because even though nursing is the single largest profession in the U.S. healthcare workforce, there still aren’t enough of them.
+Current events and the COVID-19 pandemic have altered the healthcare landscape in the United States, and that reality isn’t going to change any time soon.

-However, the growing need for nurses has a bright side for those looking to enter the profession: health care employers nationwide are increasingly offering signing bonuses, tuition reimbursements and more to attract qualified nurses.
+However, the growing need for nurses has a bright side for those looking to enter the profession: healthcare employers nationwide are increasingly offering signing bonuses, tuition reimbursements and more to attract qualified nurses.

 Financial incentives aside, why else should you become a nurse?
 Because perhaps more than any other professional path, a career in nursing grants you access to many other rewarding advantages, affording you chances to make a difference, design your own work schedule and achieve career stability.